-10 Warning Signs of A Psychopath: Unmasking The Predator
+10 Warning Signs of A Psychopath: Unmask This Predator

-We imagine psychopaths (“psychos”) as parasites, who we can easily recognize as people with cold hearts and cold eyes.
+We imagine psychopaths (“psychos”) as parasites, who we can easily spot out.

 10 Warning Signs of A Psychopath

-Here are the 10 warning signs of a psychopath:
+Here are 10 signs that you might be dealing with a psychopath:

-A striking feature of much of the antisocial behaviour shown by individuals with psychopathy is that it is mostly instrumental in nature, i.e., goal-directed towards achieving money, sexual opportunities or increased status.
+A striking feature of much of the antisocial behavior shown by individuals with psychopathy is that it is mostly instrumental in nature, i.e., goal-directed towards achieving money, sexual opportunities or increased status.

 Cornell, Warren, & Hawk, 1996